Planet of Fire

 Planet of Fire is the fifth serial of the 21st season in the British science fiction television series Doctor Who, which was first broadcast in four twice-weekly parts on BBC1 from 23 February to 2 March 1984.

-In the serial, the Doctor's old enemy, the renegade Time Lord the Master (Anthony Ainley), plots to use the volcanic gases on the planet Sarn to renew his body after accidentally shrinking himself in an experiment.
+In the serial, the Doctor's old enemy, the Master, plots to use the volcanic gases on the planet Sarn to renew his body after accidentally shrinking himself in an experiment.

-Peter Davison's penultimate serial as the Doctor, it marks the departure of Mark Strickson as Vislor Turlough (who makes a brief reappearance in a dream sequence at the end of Davison's final story) and introduces Nicola Bryant as Peri Brown.
-It is also the second and final appearance of the shapeshifting robot Kamelion, who is played at various points throughout the serial by Gerald Flood, Dallas Adams, and Ainley.
+Peter Davison's penultimate serial as the Doctor, it marks the departures of both Mark Strickson as Vislor Turlough and Gerald Flood as Kamelion, and introduces Nicola Bryant as Peri Brown.